Specialised Social Anxiety Therapist | Sophia Spencer

-With 6 years experience, including senior roles supervising and training other therapists in the NHS, I bring both expertise and deep understanding to my work.
+I’ve devoted my career to learning everything there is to know about social anxiety.
+With 6 years experience in mental health, including senior roles supervising and training other therapists in the NHS, I bring both expertise and deep understanding to my work.

 I believe mental healthcare should be specialised, just like physical healthcare.
 You wouldn't see a general practitioner for a specific heart condition – why should mental health be different?
-That's why I focus exclusively on social anxiety disorder and specific challenges like public speaking anxiety.
+That's why I focus exclusively on social anxiety disorder and specific challenges like interpersonal anxiety, performance anxiety & self esteem.

 The therapy works by examining connections between your thoughts, emotions, behaviours and physical sensations to break unhelpful cycles.
 Rather than being a one-size-fits-all approach, CBT is tailored to specific conditions—the treatment for social anxiety differs significantly from that for depression.